Support Soho Theatre

 Danusia Samal, co-commissioned with Paines Plough, is an actress, writer and singer.
 Stage acting credits include the Royal Court, RSC, Globe, and Royal Exchange.
 Screen credits include The Great (Hulu), Ghost in the Shell (Paramount/DreamWorks), and Tyrant (FOX).
 Danusia’s writing credits include: Out of Sorts (winner of Theatre503 International Playwriting Award); Busking It, inspired by Danusia’s experience as a London Underground busker (Shoreditch Town Hall / HighTide); Decolonising History (Tamasha Digital / SOAS University); Conditionally (Soho Theatre / Oxford School of Drama); Langthorne Stories (Soho Theatre / Waltham Forest).
 Danusia is currently collaborating on various projects with TV production companies.
 In 2019, she was commissioned to write her first TV drama as part of the BBC’s TV Drama Writers Programme.

 We’re incredibly proud of our Soho Six programme and how it helps to develop and support artists.
 Our alumni include Chris Chibnall, Rebecca Lenkiewicz, Bryony Kimmings, Phil Porter, Charlotte Josephine Daniel Alicandro, Caligula’s Alibi, Jessie Cave, Theresa Ikoko, Rachel Wagstaff, and Robert Whitelock & Samson Kayo and Arinze Kene.
 Plus Olivier and BAFTA award winners debbie tucker green and Laura Wade.

-Our Soho Six programme is generously supported by The Harold Hyam Wingate Foundation and Jack and Linda Keenan.
+Our Soho Six programme is generously supported by The D’Oyly Carte Charitable Trust, The Fenton Arts Trust and Jack and Linda Keenan.